Research Affairs

 More federal funding sought as faculty seek to expand research activity

-By: Tina Bottini, M.P.A.
+By Tina Bottini, M.P.A.

 Research activities among UF College of Medicine – Jacksonville faculty are off to a strong start in 2017.
 There have been several grant submissions to the National Institutes of Health, Department of Defense and other federal agencies, along with a number of research proposals submitted to foundations and associations.
 Funding of industry-sponsored agreements is continuing at a steady pace, with many new confidentiality disclosure agreements from new sponsors being executed.